hwayne/learntla/content/tla/functions/index.md

 * `Function == [s \in S |-> foo]`
 * `Function[s \in S] == foo`

-Here, foo can be any equation, and can be dependent on s.
+Here, `foo` can be any equation, and can be dependent on `s`.
 Other than that, you have near-complete freedom.
 For example, you can use an infinite set:

 `Doubles == [n \in Nat |-> 2 * n]`